 The Right Tooling

 Before the concrete polishing process begins, Glossy Floors conducts a floor hardness test to determine which diamond tooling we should start with.
-In learning how to polish concrete, this is an important step that shouldn’t be overlooked.
+Learning how to polish concrete, this is an important step that shouldn’t be overlooked.
 Once the proper tooling has been determined, we begin the concrete polishing process by placing the appropriate diamond tooling on our grinder.

 Metal diamonds come in varying hardnesses.
 That means if the concrete is super hard (5-7,000 psi) then an extra soft diamond is used to start the process.
 For concrete that is extremely soft, it would require an extra hard metal diamond.